zulip/zulip/docs/dev-remote.md

-# Development on a Remote Machine

-Zulip can be developed on a remote machine.
-We recommend doing this if you are running Windows or have other blockers stopping you from [developing locally](dev-overview.html).

-We recommend a remote Ubuntu machine for ease of development.
+# Developing on a remote machine

+The Zulip developer environment works well on remote virtual machines.
+This can be a good alternative for those with poor network connectivity or who have limited storage/memory on their local machines.

+We recommend giving Zulip dev its own virtual machine, running Ubuntu 14.04 or 16.04, with at least 2GB of memory.
+If Zulip dev will be the only thing running on the remote virtual machine, we recommend installing [directly][install-direct].
+Otherwise, we recommend the [Vagrant][install-vagrant] method so you can easily uninstall if you need to.

-## Connecting to the Remote Environment
+## Connecting to the remote environment

 Set up your remote server and connect to it using SSH or Mosh.
 We recommend using [Mosh](https://mosh.org/) as it is more reliable over slow network connections.

-## Setting Up the Development Environment
+## Setting up the development environment

 After you have connected to your remote server, you need to install the development environment.
-Follow the platform specific instructions for your specific remote instance:

-* [Ubuntu Installation][install-direct] - this installs the Zulip development environment directly on your remote server.
-* [Detailed tutorial for Vagrant development environment](dev-env-first-time-contributors.html) - this installs the development environment in a self-contained environment that is easy to remove later.
+If Zulip dev will be the only thing running on the remote virtual machine, we recommend installing [directly][install-direct].
+Otherwise, we recommend the [Vagrant][install-vagrant] method so you can easily uninstall if you need to.

-## Running the Development Server
+## Running the development server

 Once you have set up the development environment, you can start up the development instance of zulip with the command